jayanthsai1998/Fibo-2048/README.md

 A leaderboard is generated for the players who had played.

-We can also resume the game where we have closed the game previously.
+We can also resume the game where we have closed it previously.